 As an undergrad I dabbled in more majors than any advisor would recommend, but finally ended up focusing on art and ancient cultures.
 I have a Bachelor of Arts in art history and am a PhD candidate at Yale University, where I am completing an iconographic and photogrammetric survey of ancient Maya architecture on the Yucatan Peninsula.
 Along the way I have travelled in Africa and Latin America, lived in Mexico--where I studied as a Fulbright Scholar--and in Canada, where I taught at McGill University.
 I started teaching test-prep classes (GRE, LSAT, SAT, and GMAT) twenty years ago and have taught for several national companies.
 Teaching these classes has always been immensely gratifying due to the satisfaction of helping students prepare for and meet career goals.
 I particularly enjoy teaching the more complex subjects, such as the LSAT analytical reasoning and the GMAT quantitative comparison.
 I know how difficult some of this material can be because I have worked very hard to master it myself!
 Due to my time spent studying foreign languages (Spanish, three Mayan languages, Middle Egyptian) I am also very good with writing, rhetoric, grammar, and style.
 When not teaching or doing research I might be found curling, running, woodworking, taking photographs, cooking with my well seasoned wok, or visiting art galleries.

-University of Kansas - BA, Art History
+Undergraduate Degree: University of Kansas - Bachelor in Arts, Art History

-Yale University - M.A., History of Art
+Graduate Degree: Yale University - Master of Arts, History of Art